fuji-fabric/fuji-fabric.github.io/docs/02-Modules/chat.mention.md

 ## Overview
 :::module
-  This module allows you to mention another online player in chat:
+  This module allows players to `mention` other online players in chat:

-  1. The target player name will be highlighted.
+  1. Name Highlighting: the mentioned player's name is visually highlighted.

-  2. The target player will be sound notified.
+  2. Sound Notification: the mentioned player receives an audible notification.

 :::